lara-vel-dev/backend-with-golang/02-flow-controls/04-break-continue-goto/README.md

 6. **Avoid Overuse:** Only use `goto` when it genuinely improves readability or avoids complexity.

 ### When not to use
-- To replace standard loops (for, while) or control structures.
+- To replace standard loops or control structures.
 - For regular program flow or logic, as it can lead to unmaintainable code.
 - When it reduces clarity—prioritize readability and structure.